Varad2001/email_classification/README.md

 # email_classification

+Classification of emails based on their importance.
+Importance is calculated by calculating scores for each email using factors such as sender, subject, words, etc.

+Steps to runs the code :
 Please make sure you have anaconda and git installed.

-Steps to runs the code :

 1. Create a new directory and change to that directory.
 Open terminal.